makersacademy/airport_challenge/README.md

 6. landing planes must take up space /n
 7. airport must launch specific planes /n
 8. launching planes must free up space /n
+9. airport must not launch planes that aren't there /n
+10. airport must not land planes when full /n
+11. airport has weather
-. airport must not launch planes that aren't there /n airport must not land planes when full /n airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n
+airport must not land planes when stormy /n airport must land planes when it isn't full AND it is sunny /n airport must only land planesr

 1a. irb